-Figure 2: L.D.Kostina at the ZTF-135, 1956.
+L.D.
+Kostina at the ZTF-135 pavilion.
+1958.

-Lidia Kostina was also involved in such a complicated task as the compilation of long-term observing programs for zenith telescopes, which should be observed for at least 20 years and ensure maximum uniformity of the series by observing the same stars.
+should be observed for at least 20 years and ensure maximum uniformity of the series by observing the same stars.
 She compiled a special program for the new Ulan-Bator latitude station in Mongolia, designed for observations over 50 years.
 Subsequently, she composed sixth and seventh programs for ZTF-135, which was observed until the end of 2006, that is, until the end of the active life of the telescope.

-The scientific interest of Lidia Kostina covered many aspects of the Earth's rotation problem.
-Among them, was improvement in the accuracy of computation of the latitudes, and the definition of astronomical constants, which she worked with her colleagues.
+The scientific interest of Lydia Kostina covered many aspects of the Earth's rotation problem.
+Here is improvement in the accuracy of computation of the latitudes, and the definition of astronomical constants, which she worked with her colleagues.
 In particular, a new definition of the aberration constant was made in 1969, and a new estimation of the principal nutation term was obtained in 1988.
-However, she was interested, in the first place, in studying of the long-term changes in the pole motion, such as secular, Chandler, and annual terms.
+However, she was interested, in the first place, in studying of the long-term changes in the pole motion, such as the secular, Chandler, and annual terms.